carsten-wenderdel/wildbg/README.md

 `wildbg` is a backgammon engine based on neural networks.
 Currently, it's in alpha stage.

-As of November 2023, it reaches an ELO rating of roughly 1800 and an error rate mEMG of roughly 7.5 when being analyzed with GnuBG.
+As of January 2024, it reaches an error rate of roughly 5.9 for 1-pointers when being analyzed with GnuBG 2-ply.

 For discussions, please join the Discord Server [Computer Backgammon](https://discord.gg/BcU9AzunGx) ![Discord Shield](https://discordapp.com/api/guilds/1159408833999945798/widget.png?style=shield).